 |Available as||Granules in sachets|

 Constipation is a common problem which can be caused by a number of things.
 Not eating enough fibre or not drinking enough fluid can cause constipation.
 Some conditions (such as pregnancy) can cause constipation, as can a lack of exercise or movement (such as being ill in bed) and some medicines.

-Often, increasing the amount of bran in your diet and drinking plenty of water each day can effectively prevent or relieve constipation.
-You will have been recommended ispaghula husk to help relieve constipation if you cannot increase the amount of bran in your diet, or if this is insufficient.
-Ispaghula husk, a laxative, works by increasing the bulk of your stools, which encourages your bowels to move the stools through your digestive system, which in turn relieves constipation.
+Often, increasing the amount of fibre (bran) in your diet and drinking plenty of water each day can effectively prevent or relieve constipation.
+You will have been recommended ispaghula husk to help relieve constipation if you cannot increase the amount of fibre in your diet, or if this is insufficient.
+Ispaghula husk, a laxative, works by increasing the bulk of your stools, which encourages your bowels to move the stools through your digestive system, in turn relieving constipation.